How to Choose an Executive Coach

 -

-CIPD (2024).
-Coaching and Mentoring Factsheet.
+CIPD (2025).
+Coaching and mentoring.
+Factsheet.
 Chartered Institute of Personnel and Development.
 Available at: https://www.cipd.org/uk/knowledge/factsheets/coaching-mentoring-factsheet/

 -

-EMCC Global (2024).
-EQA Accreditation Standards.
+EMCC Global.
+EMCC Global Individual Accreditation (EIA).
 European Mentoring and Coaching Council.
 Available at: https://www.emccglobal.org/accreditation/

 -